What is Ransomware?

 Ransomware is malware that can lock a device or encrypt its contents in order to extort money from the owner.
 In return, operators of the malicious code promise – of course, without any guarantees – to restore access to the affected machine or data.

-What is ransomware?
+What kind of malware is ransomware?

 This kind of malicious software blocks or encrypts a user’s critical data so they cannot access personal files.
 Ransomware software then extorts payment from the victim in order to unlock access to the files.

-In most cases the ransom message will be displayed on the screen when after the user restarts their system, or by adding a text file to the affected folders.
+In most cases the ransom message will be displayed on the screen after the user restarts their system, or by adding a text file to the affected folders.
 Many ransomware families also change the file extension of the encrypted files.

 There are multiple techniques used by the ransomware operators: